openfoodfacts/openfoodfacts-infrastructure/docs/proxmox.md

 ## Proxmox Backups

+**IMPORTANT:** We don't use standard proxmox backup[^previous_backups] (see Datacenter -> backup).

+Instead we use [syncoid / sanoid](./sanoid.md) to snapshot and synchronize data to other servers.

-Every VM / CT is backuped twice a week using general proxmox backup, in a specific zfs dataset (see Datacenter -> backup)
+[^previous_backups]: Previously every VM / CT is backuped twice a week using general proxmox backup, in a specific zfs dataset

+## Storage synchronization

+We don't use standard proxmox replication of storages, because it is incompatible with using [syncoid / sanoid](./sanoid.md), as it removes snapshots on destination and does not allow to choose destination location.

+It means that restoring a container / VM won't be automatic and will need a manual intervention.

+### Replication (don't use it)

+Previously, VM and container storage were regularly synchronized to ovh3 (and eventually to ovh1/2).

+Replication can be seen in the web interface, clicking on "replication" section on a particular container / VM.

+This is managed with command line `pvesr` (PVE Storage replication).
+See [official doc](https://pve.proxmox.com/wiki/Storage_Replication)

+* To Add replication a replication on a container / VM:
+  * In the Replication menu of the container, "Add" one
+  * Target: the server you want
+  * Schedule: */5 if you want every 5 minutes (takes less than 10 seconds, thanks to ZFS)

 ## Host network configuration